 The celebratory summer series Light River Junction First Fridays with WRIF kicks off May 7 with a fantastic line-up called “Toons and Tones.”
-Throughout downtown White River, there will FREE outdoor arts to inspire and amuse, with an emphasis on young local artists: a filmmaking workshop, live music, selected footage from the creative minds of CATV, projected short films (such as Formation of a River, above), and even an audio-visual beat set to get us moving after a long pandemic year of isolation.
+Throughout downtown White River, there will FREE outdoor arts to inspire and amuse, with an emphasis on young local artists: a filmmaking workshop, live music, selected footage from the creative minds of CATV, projected short films, and even an audio-visual beat set to get us moving after a long pandemic year of isolation.

 In the words of the organizers, “We are celebrating the bright, colorful days ahead with a vibrant showcase of music and movies by local artists.
 Downtown White River Junction is set to become a canvas for light and sound!
 Throughout the night, on every corner in WRJ, there will be space for discovery.
 Local musicians, including Jakob Breitbach and Rob Oxford, will be playing acoustic sidewalk sets.
 Projections and movie screens of every size will be showing myriad images from CATV’s extensive local archives, curated by Chico Eastridge.
 In shop windows, on walls, you can revel in the little delights of curated short films, hand-picked to color the sonic canvas of the night.
 Swap the digital for the physical and get hands-on in a “cameraless filmmaking” workshop with local analog filmmaker Quinn Thomashow.
 After handling the real substance of film we’ll watch a program of shorts made on 16mm and Super 8 film, with live accompaniment.
 Plainfield’s Rah Zen will perform a swirling beat set while Lana Real transforms the historic Bell Building into a fantasy of ‘Electric Dreams.’
 It will be a journey in sound and color from start to finish.”

 As always, be sure to follow the latest COVID-19 protocols!